 The tool rest (A) and tool rest base (B) are shown in Fig. 16.
-To position the tool rest on the lathe bed, lift up clamp handle (C), move the tool rest base to the desired position and lock in place by pushing down on handle (C).
-To adjust the tool rest (A) for the correct height, loosen locking lever (D), move tool rest (A) up or down and tighten locking lever (D).
-NOTE: Locking lever (D) Fig. 16 can be positioned on the left or right side of the tool rest base (B).
-To reposition the tool rest locking lever (D), unscrew lever counterclockwise.
+To position the tool rest on the lathe bed, lift the clamp handle (C), move the tool rest base and lock it in place by pushing down on the handle (C).
+To adjust the tool rest (A) for the correct height, loosen the locking lever (D), move the tool rest (A) up or down and tighten the locking lever (D).
+NOTE: The locking lever (D) Fig. 16 can be positioned on the left or right side of the tool rest base (B).
+To reposition the tool rest locking lever (D), unscrew the lever counterclockwise.
 A threaded hole is provided in the left side of tool rest base (B) to accept the locking lever (D) if desired.

-NOTE: Clamp tool rest firmly while operating the lathe.
+NOTE: Clamp the tool rest firmly while operating the lathe.

-ADJUSTING CLAMP ON TOOL REST
+ADJUSTING THE CLAMP ON THE TOOL REST

-To adjust the tool rest clamping action, use a 11/16" wrench (A) to loosen or tighten the single nut (B) Fig. 17.
+To adjust the tool rest clamping action, use a 11/16" wrench to loosen or tighten the single nut (A) Fig. 17.

-STARTING AND STOPPING THE TOOL
+STARTING AND STOPPING THE LATHE

-The switch (A) Fig. 18 provides electrical power to the adjustable speed drive.
-Lift the safety cover (B), and move the switch to the "up" position.
-To turn the power off, simply push the safety cover (B) down.
-NOTE: In case of emergency, immediately push the safety cover (B) down to shut off power.
+The power switch, located under the red switch cover (B) Fig. 18 controls the electrical power to the machine.
+Lift the switch cover (B) and move the switch up to the "ON" position.
+To turn the power off, push the switch cover (B) down.